jaredforth/ChromaticMethod/README.md

 #### 3.1.2        Stimulus/Response Sequences

-The user action that will stimulate the return is navigating to the key analyzer tab at the bottom of the application, taping in the text entry input bar, and imputing a key in the string: &#39;C,D,E,F,G,A,B&#39; with an optional sharp(#) or flat(b) attached.
-This will return the major scale, modes, and chords in that key.
+The user action that will stimulate the return is selecting a key from the homepage, which will show the major scale and chord scale in the key.
+It is the starting point for both the _Chord Finder_ and the _Scale Finder_, and will have functionality for the user to search within the

 ### 3.2 Chord Finder

 #### 3.2.1        Description

-This feature allows the user to enter any chord and get a return of the notes that comprise it and the scale it corresponds to.
+This feature allows the user to select any chord and get a return of the notes that comprise it and the scale it corresponds to.

 #### 3.2.2        Stimulus/Response Sequences

-The user action that will stimulate the return is navigating to the chord finder tab at the bottom of the application, taping in the text entry input bar, and imputing a chord in the string: &#39;C,D,E,F,G,A,B&#39; with an optional sharp(#) or flat(b) attached.
-They can also attach one of the string: _7,maj7,m7,9,maj9,m9,sus2,sus4,11,13, diminished, augmented_;.
-This will return the notes associated with the inputted chord.
+The user action that will stimulate the return is navigating to the chord finder tab in the bottom navigation bar, and by selecting one of the chords that corresponds to the diatonic scale in the key.

 ### 3.3 Scale Finder

 #### 3.3.1        Description

-This feature allows the user to input a scale and get a return of the scale and modes of it.
+This feature allows the user to select a scale and get a return of the scale and modes of it.

 #### 3.3.2        Stimulus/Response Sequences

-The user action that will stimulate the return is navigating to the scale finder tab at the bottom of the application, taping in the text entry input bar, and imputing a key in the string: &#39;C,D,E,F,G,A,B&#39; with an optional sharp(#) or flat(b) attached.
-This will return the notes of the key and the modes associated with it.
+The user action that will stimulate the return is navigating to the scale finder tab at the bottom of the application, and selecting a scale or mode.
+This will return the notes in that scale for the key the user has selected.

 ## 4. External Interface Requirements